algebras-ai/nextjs-auto-translate/demo/next.js/README.md

 # Next.js 15 Example Project

 This is a simple Next.js 15 example project.
-Follow the steps below to add automatic internationalization with `nextjs-auto-intl`.
+Follow the steps below to add automatic internationalization with `algebras-auto-intl`.

 ## Prerequisites